Crew Examines Worms, Explores Space Manufacturing During Spacewalk Preps

-Category: Space Hits: 2Three spaceships are pictured attached to the space station as the orbital complex flew 261 miles above the Bay of Bengal.
+Category: Space Hits: 3Three spaceships are pictured attached to the space station as the orbital complex flew 261 miles above the Bay of Bengal.

 Two NASA astronauts are getting their tools and spacesuits ready for Sunday’s spacewalk to ready the International Space Station for new solar arrays.
 Meanwhile, the rest of the Expedition 64 crew focused on a variety of space research on Thursday.